dfo-mar-mpas/can_marinefish_ref/README.md

-# can_marinefish_ref
+# Environmental DNA reference database for Canadian Marine Fish species using 12s and 16s genes.
 <img src="inst/hexlogo-01.png" align="left" width="200px"/>
-Environmental DNA reference database for Canadian Marine Fish species using 12s and 16s genes.

 Here are two custom DNA reference libraries for marine fish (_Actinopterygii_ only) in Canada (Pacific and Atlantic Oceans) for the 12S and 16S amplicons described in [He et al., 2022](https://cdnsciencepub.com/doi/10.1139/cjfas-2021-0215).